| Council | Rochdale |

 What are the best schools in Marland?

 Marland has 25 schools nearby.
-The top-rated Ofsted Outstanding schools include Caldershaw Primary School, Whittaker Moss Primary School, All Souls Church of England Primary School.
-Other well-regarded schools rated Good by Ofsted include St Vincent's Roman Catholic Primary School, Rochdale and Ashfield Valley Primary School.
+The top-rated Ofsted Outstanding schools include Caldershaw Primary School, All Souls Church of England Primary School, St Michael's Church of England Primary School, Bamford.
+Other well-regarded schools rated Good by Ofsted include Whittaker Moss Primary School and Ashfield Valley Primary School.
 Note: 4 schools are currently rated as Requires Improvement.

 What are the demographics of Marland?